Tropical Storm Claudette brings rain, floods to Gulf Coast

-Claudette formed Saturday morning along the Gulf Coast, about 45 miles (75 kilometers) southwest of New Orleans, the National Hurricane Center announced in a 4 a.m. advisory.
+“The Gulf waters are going to remain dangerous for anybody coming down to the beaches after the storm," Beaman said.

-The center of Claudette was located inland, and the storm was forecast to weaken into a depression by Saturday night.
+The storm struck on a weekend when many on the Gulf Coast planned to celebrate Juneteenth and Father’s Day.

-With virus restrictions loosened and summer near, business owners across the Gulf Coast — everyone from restaurateurs to swamp boat operators — had been anticipating an influx of tourist cash after a year of lost revenue due to the coronavirus pandemic and relentless storms.
-But those hopes have been dimmed by the storm.
+Business owners across the Gulf Coast, from restaurateurs to swamp boat operators, had anticipated an influx of tourist cash after a year of lost revenue due to the coronavirus pandemic.

 In Louisiana, the threat came a month after spring storms and flooding that were blamed for five deaths, and as parts of the state continued a slow recovery from a brutal 2020 hurricane season.
 That included Tropical Storm Cristobal that opened the season last June, hurricanes Laura and Delta that devastated southwest Louisiana, and Hurricane Zeta that downed trees and knocked out power for days in New Orleans in October.

-Claudette had maximum sustained winds of 45 mph (75 kph).
-It was moving north-northeast Saturday morning at 12 mph (19 kph).
+Tropical Storm Dolores, meanwhile, made landfall on Mexico’s west coast with near-hurricane force.
+The National Weather Service said the storm’s center was located about 50 miles (75 kilometers) southeast of Manzanillo, Mexico, a city of about 160,000 people.

-“I hope it just gets in and gets out,” said Greg Paddie, manager of Tacky Jack’s, a restaurant at Alabama’s Orange Beach.
+Its maximum sustained winds were clocked at 70 mph (110 kph), and it was moving north-northwest at 13 mph (20 kph).

-Paddie said the restaurant still has sandbags left over from its preparations for last year’s Hurricane Sally.
-That September storm, blamed for two deaths, threw ships onto dry land and knocked out power to hundreds of thousands of people in Alabama and in the Florida Panhandle.
+Heavy rainfall of six to 10 inches (about 15 to 25 centimeters) was expected across the southwest and western coastal areas throughout the weekend.
+Forecasters were warning of the potential for flash flooding and mudslides.

 Credit: Justin Mitchell